Eastmanosteus: Phylogeny

 Eastmanosteus and its relative Dunkleosteus belong to the family Dunkleosteidae.
 The phylogeny of Eastmanosteus can be shown in the cladogram below:

 Alternatively, the subsequent 2016 Zhu et al. study using a larger morphological dataset recovered Panxiosteidae well outside of Dunkleosteoidea, leaving the status of Dunkleosteidae as a clade grouping separate from Dunkleosteoidea in doubt, as shown in the cladogram below:

 Species

 Eastmanosteus calliaspis Dennis-Bryan, 1987

 From the Frasnian Gogo Formation of northwestern Western Australia.
-This is the best known member of the genus with many articulated skulls and trunk armours in museum collections.
+This is the best known species of the genus, with many articulated skulls and trunk armours in museum collections.
 Evidence of muscle fibres, circulatory structures and nerve tissue have been preserved representing some of the oldest known gnathostome soft tissue.
-The largest known skull is 272mm in length suggesting a total body length of roughly 1.5m.
+The largest known skull is 272mm in length, suggesting a total body length of roughly 1.5m.
 It was one of the largest fish in the Gogo assemblage.
-A reexamination of the family Dunkleosteidae posits the Late Emsian Xiangshuiosteus as E. calliaspis' sister taxon, and further implicates that E. calliaspis differs enough from other members of this genus to merit placement with its own genus.
+A reexamination of dunkleosteids posits the Late Emsian Xiangshuiosteus as E. calliaspis' sister taxon, and further implicates that E. calliaspis differs enough from other species of this genus to merit placement in its own genus.